-Introduction
+Introduction:

-In the past several years, many of our students have experimented with growing food to help their family.
-Radishes were useful and grew quickly so the plants made a good test subject for short term experimentation.

-As I watched the older students work on their projects, I noticed that even though we all used the same city tap water for control variables, the growth results often were different.
-The same seed brand, the same soil, the same type of container, and the same city water was used.
-The teacher watched them all to make certain they followed the protocols properly.
+- In the past several years, many of our students have experimented with growing food to help their family.
+Raphanus sativus (Radishes) were useful and grew quickly so the plants made a good test subject for short term experimentation. - As I watched the older students work on their projects, I noticed that even though we all used the same city tap water for control variables, the growth results often were different. - The same seed brand, the same soil, the same type of container, and the same city water was used.
 Only the results were different.
 We all live in the same city, so why were these results different?
-The only other difference was the location in the city where the people lived.

-This research seeks to answer this question, which is also the working hypothesis: Is there is a difference in the tap water from the same city source when the sample comes from a different location within the same city?
+What is hiding in this water that makes these results different? - This research seeks to answer this question, which is also the working hypothesis: Is there is a difference in the tap water from the same city source when the sample comes from a different location within the same city?